SmithPeder/dotfiles/README.md

 # Markdown
 Markdown setup to edit markdown files using `vim`.
-This will let you edit a markdown file in vim, and with `:w` the markdown file will be autocompied by `grip` into HTML.
+This will let you edit a markdown file in vim, and with `:w` the markdown file will be auto compiled by `grip` into HTML.
 Running `~/dotfiles: $ grip` will start the server, and a preview of the
 HTML page will be available at `localhost:PORT` for the page.

 - First install `grip`